RudyChamoun/Learning-Notes/Learning Notes/Web Infrastructure/Browser-Server.md

 When a browser sends a request to a server, such as requesting a web page, here’s how it typically works

+1. **HTTP Request from the Browser:**
-1.     **Client Sends a Request**: The process begins when a user interacts with a web application, such as clicking on a link or submitting a form, which triggers the browser to send an ==HTTP== (hyper text transfer protocol) request to the server.
+    - A user interacts with a web page in their browser, triggering an HTTP request.
+This could be clicking a link, submitting a form, or any action requiring data from the server.

-2.     **Server Receives the Request:** The server, upon receiving the HTTP request, determines which resource or web page the client is requesting.

-3.     **Server-side Scripting Language Executes**: If the requested resource is dynamic or requires server-side processing (e.g., retrieving data from a database), the server-side scripting language comes into play.
-The server executes the appropriate script written in the chosen server-side language.

-4.     **Data Processing and Generation**: The server-side script may perform various tasks, such as querying a database for information, processing user input, or generating HTML content dynamically based on specific conditions or parameters.

-5.     **HTML Generation**: After processing the request and any necessary data, the server-side script generates HTML content dynamically.
-This HTML content may include text, images, forms, and other elements required to render the web page.

-6.     **Response Sent to Client**: Once the HTML content is generated, the server sends an HTTP response back to the client's browser.
-This response typically includes the dynamically generated HTML content along with any other necessary resources, such as stylesheets, scripts, or media files.

-7.     **Client Renders the Response**: Upon receiving the response, the client's browser renders the HTML content received from the server, displaying the dynamic web page to the user.
+2. **Routing and Endpoint Mapping:**
+    - The HTTP request is received by the server.
+The server's routing system maps the request to a specific endpoint based on the URL.
+Endpoints are predefined paths (<b>routes</b>) within the application that correspond to specific functionalities.
+For instance, a request to `/products` would be mapped to the endpoint responsible for handling product-related data.
+3. **Middleware:**
+    - The request may pass through one or more middleware functions before reaching the route handler.
+Middleware functions can perform tasks such as authentication, logging, or preprocessing required before handling the request.
+4. **Route Handler:**
+    - Once past any middleware, the request reaches the appropriate route handler associated with the mapped endpoint.
+The route handler is responsible for processing the request and generating a response.
+5. **Database Interaction:**
+    - The route handler initiates communication with the database to fetch the required data.
+This involves constructing and executing a database query tailored to the endpoint's purpose.
+6. **Response Generation:**
+    - After retrieving data from the database, the route handler constructs an HTTP response containing the requested data.
+Additionally, the response may include status codes, headers, and other metadata necessary for the client.
+7. **HTTP Response to the Browser:**
+    - The HTTP response is sent back to the browser, where it's received and processed.
+The browser then renders the response, presenting the requested data to the user.

 <u>Ex:</u> Whenever I am using a website, let’s say I clicked on the next page button wich shows me dynamic content, the way that actually works is the following : the next page click is interpreted as a request, the browser sends this request to the server using HTTP.
 The server receives this request, it analyses what the request is asking for (querying a database for information, processing user input, or generating HTML content dynamically based on specific conditions or parameters), in our case there is dynamic content to be displayed so the server-side scripting language (such as php) executes on the server and generates the necessary html for displaying the webpage.